-The purpose of this program is to prepare students for academic, technical and personal success.
-AAAE is a non-graded system.
-The program is characterized by open entry/open exit, self-paced instructional modules, flexible schedules and performance-based evaluation.
+This program is designed to prepare students for academic, technical, and personal success.
+AAAE is a nongraded system.
+The program is characterized by open entry/open exit, self-paced instructional modules, flexible schedules, and performance-based evaluation.
 The program provides career assessment designed to assist in identifying vocational interests, individualized basic skills related instruction to educationally disadvantaged students (including Limited English Proficient individuals) whose basic skills deficiencies may prevent success in career and technical preparatory programs or prevent completion of licensure of preparatory programs of their choice, employability behavior instruction for job acquisition and job retention.